devp1866/face-recognition-ml/README.md

-# 🎯 Face Detection & Recognition Attendance System
+# 🎯 SmartFace - Face Detection & Recognition Attendance System

 An advanced **AI-powered Face Recognition Attendance System** using **InsightFace** and **OpenCV**.
 This system captures student faces, generates embeddings during enrollment, and recognizes them in real-time to mark attendance automatically with **ID and timestamp** in a CSV file.